Z-Hilton/RingLightController/README.md

 The Ringlight Controller is a device designed to control a ringlight, which is often used for photography and video lighting.
 This controller is built around an ESP32 microcontroller and is capable of turning on and off the ringlight's LEDs in sync with a shutter signal.

+###### Design Choices
+This project from the start was meant to be done
+* as fast as possible
+* as simple as possible
+* as robust as possible (i.e. can be easily improved upon later)

+This means that there are potentially lots of optimizations that could be made, as I chose parts I am most familiar with and think that most people will find easy to use.
+Below I will provide a brief description of how the board works, piece by piece.

 ## 2. Components

 #### 2.1 Mosfets (6)